FCC Compliance: Data (Privacy) Protection Procedure

-We ensure that we have a Data Protection Officer with specific responsibility for ensuring compliance with up to date Data (Privacy) Protection regulations.
+We ensure that we have a responsible person in the FCC for ensuring compliance with up to date Data (Privacy) Protection regulations.

 We ensure that everyone processing personal information understands that they are contractually responsible for following good data protection practice aligned with internal procedures and legal requirements.